M-Reimer/irmp2keyboard/README.md

 - The only tool, you need to setup and configure your IRMP2Keyboard receiver, is the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 - Both, PS2 and USB keyboards, can be "emulated"
 - Trigger PC boot via remote control if your mainboard supports boot on PS2 keyboard keypress
+- In "USB mode" it is possible to configure a "wakeup code" which will, when received, pull down pin A3 for some milliseconds.
+You can use this to trigger a Raspberry Pi to reboot.
+It may also be used to control an optocoupler to control the power button on PC mainboards.
 - Full support for the FDC-3402 infrared keyboard

 USB wiring